 Fair Means or Foul

 The fourth book in the Inspector Stark series sees murder come to the fair, and Inspector Stark and his team will do anything to prevent further bloodshed, by fair means or foul.
+Named "Distinguished Favorite" in the NYC Big Book Awards.
 Preview the first three chapters here, and buy the book now on Amazon Kindle and Paperback.

 'Sometimes the questions are complicated